zimmerman-dev/zettel-note/Zettelkasten/Operators - Arithmetic, Remainder, and Exponentiation.md

  🔗 **Related Concepts**: #note #cpp [[Operators - Precedence and Associativity]] , [[Fundamental Data Types]] , [[Mixed Expressions & Type Conversions & Promotion]]
 ___
 ## 📝 Note: Operators - Arithmetic, Remainder, and Exponentiation
 This note is a compilation of a few different operator topics.
 We'll start with Arithmetic and work our way to the right.
-As you read this, you may get linked over to [[Operators - Basics]].
+As you read this, you may get linked over to [[Operators - Overview]].
 ___
 --- start-multi-column: ID_gq0m
 ```column-settings